Recently talked about...

 FREE: Richard Peabody's The Common Sense of Drinking from 1930.
 PDF view or download for free

 What others are saying about BEYOND BELIEF: Agnostic Musings for 12 Step Life ORDER FORM

 .
 Alternatively, download a PDF order form and mail it in with a cheque/check or PAYPAL HERE

 to buy Joe C is the radio host of Rebellion Dogs Radio now.
 Check out blog page for the latest or visit our Pod-O-matic page.
 You can also find us under podcasts on iTunes.
 Stream the shows or download them to your phone, computer or listening device.

 One meaning of reflection, according to the Oxford English Dictionary, is “the action of turning (back) or fixing the thoughts on some subject; meditation, deep or serious consideration.”
 This treasure of a book offers spurs to refelction and more.
 Drawing on a rich variety of often surprising sources, each day's reading provides not a mere bite but a full meal of thoughts for the coming or just-past day.
 Since my mornings tend to be rushed, Beyond Belief soon moved itself into my mid-afternoon “break” period, where it could shed more leisurely light both backwards and forwards.Beyond Belief

 terms its offerings musings rather than “meditations.”
 The O.E.D. gives the first meaning of the verb muse as “to be absorbed in thought; to meditate continuously in silence; to ponder.”
 Absorbed . . . ponder: this book is not light reading.
 I have not so far wanted to fight with it, but I do find Beyond Belief

 The book is aimed at a general 12-Step readership, but it is mindful that there heretofore exist no such aids for unbelievers, freethinkers, and the unconventionally spiritual.
 Given that the latest Pew survey found that twenty percent of the American people list their religious affiliation as “None,” it is certainly time that the Recovery world took into consideration this population's needs.
 Beyond Belief

 If I have one criticism of this book it is that its musings are too rich.
 On quite a few pages I wished to pause and think after virtually every sentence.
 For many, reading Beyond Belief

 This is the first daily reflection book of which I know that offers a lengthy (17-page) “Notes” section as well as a full Bibliography.
 The Notes are far more than mere citations, often presenting brief additional discussion and even new material that more frequently than not is as rich as the text itself.

 contains a full Index that allows searching out individual musings on just about any topic.
 Having problems with “ego”?
 Check out May 29, August 8, September 24 or seven other dates.
 Polishing your gratitude?
 Flip to March 2, June 16, November 12 or eleven other dates.Beyond Belief

-will enrich anyone interested in living a 12-Step life.
+will enrich anyone interested in living a 12-Step life.Denis K.

 Many thanks for this great book; my Monday night group and I are having some great discussions related to the daily musings both at the group and often during the week over coffee.
 All of us were quickly losing interest in the local meetings, Beyond Belief: Agnostic Musings for 12 Step Life

 ., Houston TX

 5 out of 5 stars Thought provoking - Mind expanding., May 26, 2013

 .
 The readings help re-commit to applying the 12-step principles in my daily life.
 It's a thought provoking, mind expanding, enjoyable way to start the day.John McAndrew

 , MA, MDiv, director of Sensible Spirituality Associates

 Thank you Joe, for this wonderful place to begin each day.
 No arguments about God, no belief systems to defend or attack- just a wealth of rich, thoughtful reflections.Debra

 5 out of 5 stars Finally!, April 17, 2013

 Thank you, Joe C., for finally producing a daily refection for all in recovery!
 I absolutely look forward every morning to reading these reflections.
 Been in recovery coming up on 10 years and it took until this book to truly find a daily reflection that fits my spiritual path.Roger C

 ., author The Little Book: A Collection of Alternative 12 Steps

 5 out of 5 stars A very precious way to start each day, April 8, 2013

 This book never ceases to amaze me.
 Each morning I read the daily reflection and I am amused, inspired, touched, impressed and awed.
 Joe has put together an astonishing collection of authors, all of whom share extraordinary insights not only into 12 Step recovery but as well into the many challenges of daily living.
 And Joe's musings on these insights are always helpful, engaging and thoughtful.
 Why, just a few days ago, there was an excerpt from Dr. Seuss, and a book which is a perfect gift for those graduating from rehab: "Oh, The Places You'll Go!"
 I love starting my day with this book.
 It inspires a poignant self-awareness and appreciation for the wonderful challenge ahead of me, living life as richly and fully as possible, just for that day, one day at a time.
-I encourage you to buy this book for yourself but don't stop there, it's the perfect birthday present: the lucky reader is about to embark upon one of the richest years of her or his life, all thanks to you, Joe and Beyond Belief.
+I encourage you to buy this book for yourself but don't stop there, it's the perfect birthday present: the lucky reader is about to embark upon one of the richest years of her or his life, all thanks to you, Joe and Beyond Belief

 4 out of 5 stars Refreshing reflections, March 22, 2013

 This book is refreshing for those in recovery who do not want a reflection book that is "God centered".
 You still get thoughts to ponder throughout your day.
 It is a good book to add to your collection.Teresa

 5 out of 5 stars: much needed for the agnostic 12 stepper, March 7, 2013

 it is nice to have a daily meditation book that relates to the 12 step programs for a nonbeliever.
-I felt "left out" of an important part of my daily life in the program.
+I felt "left out" of an important part of my daily life in the program.Dr.
+Amy

 offers a spiritual welcome mat to agnostics and free thinkers in recovery.
 Joe C. provides readers with a thoughtful and enlightened year-long road map to self-improvement that reaches beyond the bounds of traditional Twelve Step thought—Bravo!”